 Off-the-shelf Primary Mathematics Masterclass all about sequences, including a very special sequence of rabbits.

-Explore ways of spotting patterns and finding rules for different sequences, discovering the mathematical notation and different approaches to the problem.
-Have a go at mathematically modelling a rabbit population to find out about the famous Fibonacci numbers and explore a few places where they crop up unexpectedly.
-If there's time, start to explore one of maths's greatest unsolved problems and try to find a pattern in the prime numbers.
+Explore ways of spotting patterns and finding rules for different numerical sequences.
+Have a go at modelling a rabbit population to find out about the famous Fibonacci numbers and explore a few places where they crop up unexpectedly.

 In mathematics, a sequence is a string of objects, like numbers, that follow a particular pattern.
 They are useful for studying patterns, shapes, and other mathematical structures.
 Sequences found in nature are extraordinary and students will be fascinated to discover their mathematical properties and the rules that define them.